-"Thyroid nodules have been increasing in the Utirik people and this was quite unpredicted and we had some of the best experts in the United States," said Dr. Conard, who has headed the Atomic Energy Commission and now ERDA (Energy Research and Development Auministration) medical program in the Marshalls since 1954.
+Thyroid nodules have been creasing in the Utirik people and was quite unpredicted and we some of the best experts in United States," said Dr. Cona who has headed the Atomic Ene Commission and now ERDA (Enc-Research and Development. ministration) medical program in Marshalls since 1954.

-"The theory was put forth that Utirik received low radiation so a detailed follow-up was not necessary." said Dr. Konrad Kotrady, a former
+The theory was put forth the Utirik received low radiation so a tailed follow-up was not necessary said Dr. Konrad Kotrady, a former

-Up to the 1940s the Marshall islanders, like most other Micronesians, were self-sufficient living off the ocean and land.
+Up to the 1940s the Marshall islanders. like most other Micronesians, were self-sufficient living off the ocean and land.

 Brookhaven resident physician in the Marshalls.
 "Now the facts of the thyroid cancer at Utirik have strongly shown that the theory was wrong."
 Kotrady wrote in a stinging critique of the ERDA medical program.
-"The people ask if this thyroid problem has suddenly occurred is it not possible that the experts have been wrong for so many years and that more problems will occur in the future.
+The people ask if this thyroid problem has suddenly occurred is it not possible that the experts have been wrong for so many years and that more problems will occur in the future."